JetBrains/teamcity-documentation/topics/licensing-policy.md

 ## Valid TeamCity Versions

 TeamCity licenses are perpetual for the TeamCity versions they cover.
-This means that you can run a covered TeamCity version with existing licenses for unlimited time and the licenses will stay valid for this TeamCity version.
+This means that you can run a covered TeamCity version with existing licenses for an unlimited time and the licenses will stay valid for this TeamCity version.
 Each TeamCity license (including Enterprise Server and Agent) has a __maintenance period__ (generally 1 year).
 The license key is valid for any version of TeamCity released before the license purchase as well as for any version released within the maintenance period.
 Licenses valid for the major release (changes in the first two release numbers) are also considered valid for the corresponding minor (bugfix) updates (changes in the third release number).

 The set of valid licenses defines if the server works in Enterprise mode and how many agents can run builds on the server.
 Agent licenses are not bound to specific agents and are only used to determine the maximum number of authorized agents.

 Before you [upgrade](upgrading-teamcity-server-and-agents.md) to a newer TeamCity version, check the validity of the existing licenses with the new version.
-If the new TeamCity server effective [release date](previous-releases-downloads.md) is not covered by the maintenance period of some of the licenses, the corresponding licenses will not be valid with the TeamCity version and would need a [renew](https://www.jetbrains.com/teamcity/buy/index.jsp#upgradeuser).
-Generally, license renew costs about 50% of the new license price in case the new license date is the same as the end of maintenance of the license being renewed.
+If the new TeamCity server effective [release date](previous-releases-downloads.md) is not covered by the maintenance period of some of the licenses, the corresponding licenses will not be valid with the TeamCity version and would need [renewing](https://www.jetbrains.com/teamcity/buy/index.jsp#upgradeuser).
+Generally, license renewal is priced at approximately 50% of the new license price, provided licenses are renewed prior to their expiration.

 When a new version is available, TeamCity displays a notification in the web UI and warns you if any of your license keys are incompatible with this new version.
 A notification on the new TeamCity version is also displayed in the Global Configuration Items of the [Server Health](server-health.md) report, visible to system administrators.
 System administrators can use the link in the "Some Licenses are incompatible" message to quickly navigate to the [Licenses](#Managing+Licenses) page, where all incompatible licenses will have a warning icon.
 The information about the license keys installed on your server is secure as it is not sent over the Internet.

 Regular upgrades are highly recommended not only because each new release includes a lot of improvements and new features, but also as this is the only way to run a supported version with the latest security patch level.

-Note that TeamCity [email support](feedback.md) covers only the [recent TeamCity versions](teamcity-release-cycle.md) and can be provided only to customers with not expired maintenance period of the enterprise server license.
+Note that TeamCity [email support](feedback.md) covers only the [recent TeamCity versions](teamcity-release-cycle.md) and can only be provided to customers who are under active maintenance for their Enterprise server license.

 [//]: # (Internal note.
 Do not delete.
 "Licensing Policyd197e369.txt")